Telles Foundation

 Innovation in Delivery

 The foundation values innovative methodologies.
-Examples include 42's peer-to-peer learning model without professors, Khan Academy's AI tutoring, and Instituto Apis's role as an incubator for educational innovation.
+Examples include 42's peer-to-peer learning model without professors, Khan Academy's AI tutoring, and Instituto Sonho Grande's Integral High School model combining conventional learning with socio-emotional skills development.

 Key Takeaways for Grant Writers

 - No Public Application Process: The Telles Foundation operates exclusively through strategic partnerships and does not accept unsolicited applications.
-Organizations cannot apply directly for funding.
+Organisations cannot apply directly for funding.

-- Partnership-Driven Model: The foundation proactively identifies and approaches organizations that are “leaders in their areas of expertise” and demonstrate measurable impact at scale.
+- Partnership-Driven Model: The foundation proactively identifies and approaches organisations that are “leaders in their areas of expertise” and demonstrate measurable impact at scale.

-- Three Clear Pillars: All funding aligns with Quality Public Education, Propelling Extraordinary Talent, or Tech for Education.
-Organizations must fit clearly within at least one pillar.
+- Two Clear Focus Areas: All funding aligns with STEM Careers or Scholarships and Development.
+Organisations must fit clearly within at least one area.

-- Brazil-Focused with International Partnerships: While beneficiaries must be low-income Brazilians, the foundation supports both Brazilian organizations and international institutions (like UCL and Babson) that serve Brazilian students.
+- Brazil-Focused with International Partnerships: While beneficiaries must be low-income Brazilians, the foundation supports both Brazilian organisations and international institutions (like UCL and Babson) that serve Brazilian students.

 - Evidence and Employment Matter Most: Supported partners demonstrate clear metrics linking education to employment outcomes, particularly in STEM and technology careers.

-- Think Scale and Systems: The foundation supports both individual talent pipelines (thousands of scholars across multiple programs) and systemic reform (1.1+ million students through Instituto Sonho Grande's state partnerships).
+- Think Scale and Systems: The foundation supports both individual talent pipelines and systemic reform (1.1+ million students through Instituto Sonho Grande's state partnerships).

-- Build Relationships Within the Ecosystem: Many partners are interconnected through co-founders (Fundação Estudar), shared events (Telles Fellows Summit), or collaborative initiatives (Aliança de IA para Educação).
-Organizations should build credibility and relationships within Brazil's educational innovation community.
+- Build Relationships Within the Ecosystem: Many partners are interconnected through co-founders (Fundação Estudar), board memberships (Ismart), controller shareholdings (Insper), or collaborative initiatives (Aliança de IA para Educação).
+Organisations should build credibility and relationships within Brazil's educational innovation community.

 Similar Funders